 Program support: communication and support for program managers, especially in regards to risks, issues, and dependencies to find solutions to keep the program healthy

 The line between project management and project portfolio management is often blurred because people attempt to accomplish all of the tasks we discussed under the heading of project management.
 For companies that work on a large number of projects, it makes sense to clearly delineate between PPM and project management.
-Project management focuses on the execution of individual projects (doing the projects right).
-Many companies have a good handle on project management, but have more trouble when it comes to project portfolio management.
+Project management focuses on the execution of individual projects, while PPM keeps the big picture in mind to make strategic decisions.
+When a company doesn’t use project portfolio management, they often run into the common problem of implementing too many unimportant projects.
+This practice causes employees to be constantly overloaded and overextended.
+It also leads to projects being stopped due to low quality or simply because they are not feasible.
+Without PPM, a bottom-up approach consumes unnecessary resources, neglects the business strategy, and pits projects against each other in a competition that usually only has one winner.

 Decide – deciding which projects will be implemented, and when

-Our Meisterplan software is your Lean PPM solution, and we develop it specifically to complement the Lean PPM method.
-With features like sub-portfolios, what-if scenario simulation, interactive resource management, and built-in reporting, our Meisterplan software supports you and your lean PPM processes, ensuring that the information you need is available whenever you need it, and that challenges can be resolved as they arise.
+No project portfolio management framework would be complete without a software to implement it.
+Our Meisterplan software is your Lean PPM™ solution.
+Meisterplan was developed specifically to complement the Lean PPM™ framework.
+With features like sub-portfolios, what-if scenario simulation, interactive resource management, and built-in reporting, our Meisterplan supports you and your Lean PPM™ processes, ensuring that the information you need is available whenever you need it, and that challenges can be resolved as they arise.
+You can see Lean PPM™ in action by scheduling a demo of Meisterplan or starting a free 30 day trial.